sqonk/phext-datakit/docs/api/math.md

 static public function correlation_spearman(array $data1, array $data2) : int|float|bool
 ```
 Compute a correlation using the Spearman method with the two given arrays.

+**Returns:**  1 if both arrays are empty, `FALSE` if both arrays are not the same size, otherwise a float or int representing the result of the correlation.

 This method is part of the spearman correlation and was originally written by Alejandro Mitrou under the GPL license.